GoogleCloudPlatform/oozie-to-airflow/README.md

 or single EL function.
 Variable/function chaining is not currently supported.

 ### Output
-In this example the output will appear in `output/el/test_el_dag.py`.
+In this example the output will be created in `./output/el/` folder.

 ### Known limitations